Animal Man: DC Rebirth

 Animal Man then featured in a small cameo in Wonder Woman #780.
 Animal Man and other Justice League members were in the cafeteria having lunch.
 They were surprised to see Wonder Woman walk past them.
 She had returned to the Justice League following the events of the Dark Nights: Death Metal storyline series.

-In the Swamp Thing series called Green Hell issue # 2.
-It was revealed that Animal Man had died, also his widow [Ellen now in her 80s] and daughter Maxine now called Animal Woman are living in Nadra Palmbet [former Pakistan] with the animals.
-Dr. Fate moved them there because of the safety of the Baker Family following Buddy Baker's death.
-Old John Constantine with Deadman was looking for Maxine because there was another war of the rot coming, and they need Maxine's help to fill in her late father's shoes.
-Maxine did not want to see them at all after what happened to her father's tragic death.
-Maxine told John and Boston Brand that the animals can feel the pain of what is happing in the Red while the Green needs its help to stop the war from Anton Arcane from happing all over again.
+In DC Halloween Special, Animal Man works to protect his daughter Maxine from her classmates, who are bullying her because of her animal powers.

+During the Titans: Beast World event, Animal Man attempts to help the Teen Titans battle the Necrostar.
+However, after Beast Boy turns into a Starro to fight the Necrostar, has his mind suppressed by Doctor Hate, and spreads spores around the world that transform people into animal hybrids, Animal Man is overwhelmed by the Red destabilizing and loses control of his powers.

+Animal Man was seen in Batman: The Brave And The Bold Issue #20 the final issue helping Animal Woman his daughter and help her from her nightmares of the animals in pain.
+Martian Manhunter help Maxine to help her to get to her father from the bad dreams of the animals.
+As Maxine connected with her dad in the Red and they walked though the RED and Buddy Backer told his daughter that they have to get used to the pain of animals eating each other to survive and that avatars have a calling to do with they can for them.
+Maxine nightmares ended and the next morning John Jones and the Baker family had pancakes from breakfast, and Buddy Baker told John Jones to stay a while and help the Baker Family renovate there house in there new kitchen.

 Powers and abilities

 Buddy can mimic the abilities of any animal as a result of his encounter with a crashed alien spacecraft.
-He does this by either focusing on a specific animal near him, or, as he learns later, by drawing power from the animal kingdom in general (this enables him to even mimic animals that are extinct).
+He does this by either focusing on a specific animal near him, or, as he learns later, by drawing power from the animal kingdom in general (this enables him to even mimic extinct animals).
 The nature of these powers has been described in various ways, including the superficial "alien radiation" explanation of his early appearances, the reconstruction of his body by aliens with "morphogenetic grafts" at the cellular level, and, currently, mystical access to a "morphogenetic field" created by all living creatures, also known as "The Red".
 He does not grow wings to fly as a bird (instead he flies in classic "Superman style"), nor does he form gills to breathe underwater when mimicking a fish, but he has occasionally been known to mimic the actual appearances of animals, such as adopting the claws of a wolverine temporarily, or his metamorphosis toward the end of Delano's run on his series.

 Among the "animal powers" Buddy has been known to use are: